 According to a new paper, Criegee biradicals can clean up the atmosphere naturally by reacting with pollutants produced by combustion, such as nitrogen dioxide and sulfur dioxide.
-Further, these oxidation reactions can generate nitrate and sulphate in the atmosphere, which can lead to more cloud formation and thus a cooling effect on planet Earth.
+Further, these oxidation reactions can generate nitrate and sulfate in the atmosphere, which can lead to more cloud formation and thus a cooling effect on planet Earth.

-Scientists have shown that a new molecule in the earth’s atmosphere has the potential to play a significant role in off-setting global warming by cooling the planet.
+Scientists have shown that a new molecule in the earth’s atmosphere has the potential to play a significant role in offsetting global warming by cooling the planet.

-In a breakthrough paper published in Science, researchers from The University of Manchester, The University of Bristol and Sandia National Laboratories report the potentially revolutionary effects of Criegee biradicals.
+In a breakthrough paper published in Science, researchers from The University of Manchester, The University of Bristol, and Sandia National Laboratories report the potentially revolutionary effects of Criegee biradicals.

 The detection of the Criegee biradical and measurement of how fast it reacts was made possible by a unique apparatus, designed by Sandia researchers, that uses light from a third-generation synchrotron facility, at the Lawrence Berkeley National Laboratory’s Advanced Light Source.

 The intense, tunable light from the synchrotron allowed researchers to discern the formation and removal of different isomeric species – molecules that contain the same atoms but arranged in different combinations.